 Students who started college while still in high school are making adjustments now from being in the dual enrollment program to being in college full time.

 Dual enrollment is a program that allows any high school student to earn credit for several college classes while still in high school.
 It can help students get on a fast track to being more prepared for college and getting a degree faster.

 Being a full time college student can be just as confusing for dual credit students as for new college students.
 It’s especially different in the world everyone is living through now, with most classes being online and therefore a bit more stressful than normal.

 Some of the differences between taking a few classes in high school to switching to full time include more hours spent on studying, more work, and more challenges getting to know your fellow students as well as professors.

-Plenty of high school and college counselors are available to talk and even the early college teachers at the high school know a lot about. how to register for college classes and choose the right courses.
+Plenty of high school and college counselors are available to talk and even the early college teachers at the high school know a lot about it. how to register for college classes and choose the right courses.

 Everyone has been taking the time to get used to how new everything is, it’s understandable to want to ask questions and know more about what all UCC has to offer.

 A few tips help for making the shift easier:

 - Invest in buying a planner.
 You want to be able to write down assignments you need to get done, study plans, and what days and times you have Zoom meetings.
 Try writing extra reminders as well if needed.